Lamia: Interpretations

 This Lamia of Libya has her double in Lamia-Sybaris of the legend around Delphi, both indirectly associated with serpents.
-Strong parallel with the Medusa has also been noted.
+A strong parallel with the Medusa has also been noted.
 These, and other considerations have prompted modern commentators to suggest she is a dragoness.

 Another double of the Libyan Lamia may be Lamia, daughter of Poseidon.
 Lamia by Zeus gave birth to a Sibyl according to Pausanias, and this would have to be the Libyan Lamia, yet there is a tradition that Lamia the daughter of Poseidon was the mother of a Sibyl.
 Either one could be Lamia the mother of Scylla mentioned in the Stesichorus (d.
 555 BC) fragment, and other sources.
 (Note: Campbell, David A. (1991).
 "Stesichorus, Frag 220", p.
 133, and note 2.
 This fragment = Scholios on Apollonius Rhodius 4.828.)
 (Note: While Odyssey 12.124 itself says Scylla's mother was Crataeis, its scholiast mentions the non-Homeric tradition that Lamia was her mother.)
 Scylla is a creature depicted variously as anguipedal or serpent-bodied.